vuejs/router/docs/guide/essentials/redirect-and-alias.md

 ]
 ```

-Note that **[Navigation Guards](../advanced/navigation-guards.md) are not applied on the route that redirects, only on its target**. e.g. In the example below, adding a `beforeEnter` guard to the `/home` route would not have any effect.
+Note that **[Navigation Guards](../advanced/navigation-guards.md) are not applied on the route that redirects, only on its target**. e.g. In the above example, adding a `beforeEnter` guard to the `/home` route would not have any effect.

 When writing a `redirect`, you can omit the `component` option because it is never directly reached so there is no component to render.
 The only exception are [nested routes](./nested-routes.md): if a route record has `children` and a `redirect` property, it should also have a `component` property.